openalea/openalea/visualea/doc/user/manual.rst

 VisuAlea Manual
 ###############

-OpenAlea provides an high level visual programming interface visualea See : Visualea package Launching the application
+Visualea is a high level visual programming GUI for OpenAlea

 On Linux, in a shell, run the following command::